sccn/eeglab/README.md

 # Instaling/cloning
 Recommended: Download the official EEGLAB release from https://sccn.ucsd.edu/eeglab/download.php

-'''Do not download a ZIP file directly from GIT as it will not contain EEGLAB submodules'''.
-Instead clone the reposity while pulling the sub-modules.
+**Do not download a ZIP file directly from GIT as it will not contain EEGLAB submodules**.
+Instead clone the reposity while pulling EEGLAB sub-modules.

 git clone --recurse-submodules https://github.com/eeglabdevelopers/eeglab.git